Ahmed-A-A-Elhag/Ahmed-A-A-Elhag.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a PhD student at the Department of **Computer Science** at the **University of Oxford**, advised b [Michael Bronstein](https://scholar.google.co.uk/citations?user=UU3N6-UAAAAJ&hl=en).
+I am a PhD student at the Department of **Computer Science** at the **University of Oxford**, advised by [Michael Bronstein](https://scholar.google.co.uk/citations?user=UU3N6-UAAAAJ&hl=en).
 My research focuses on the intersection of geometric deep learning, graph ML, and generative models.
 I'm particularly interested in how we can combine these approaches to develop robust ML methods that can accelerate progress in drug discovery and molecular design.

 Before my doctoral studies, I graduated from the **African Masters of Machine Intelligence** program at AIMS Senegal.
 I also interned at **Apple MLR** team where I worked on developing generative models for 3D and graph-structured data.